modsec-workshop/modsec-workshop.github.io/_pages/index.md

 We accept three types of publications:

-- **Research track**: Full research papers (10 pages)** present a novel, innovative approach to one of the workshop’s topics.
+- **Research track**: Full research papers (10 pages) present a novel, innovative approach to one of the workshop’s topics.
 References may be collected in 2 additional pages.
-- **Short papers (5 pages)** present new ideas or early-stage research related to one of the workshop’s topics.
+- **Vision track**: Short papers (5 pages) present new ideas or early-stage research related to one of the workshop’s topics.
 References may be collected in 1 additional page.
-- **Tool demo (2 pages)** to present a tool that allows the modelling of security aspects or that can demonstrate an interest for workshop’s participants.
-We expect tool presentation to be 15 minutes or less
+- **Demo track**: Demo papers (2 pages) introduces a tool that allows the modelling of security aspects or that can demonstrate an interest for workshop’s participants.
+We expect tool presentation to be 15 minutes or less during the workshop.

 All submissions must be in PDF and in the ACM format.
 Formatting instructions are available at [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template) for both